Possession of Cocaine, Heroin, and Other Drugs in Novi, Oakland County

 How do you beat a possession charge in Michigan?

 If you’ve been charged with drug possession, whether for personal use or with the intent to sell, a criminal defense attorney can help you figure out what defenses you have.
-Some defenses object to the case’s stated facts, testimony, or evidence.
+Some defenses include objecting to the case’s alleged facts, testimony, or evidence.
 Others focus on procedural flaws.
 Some defendants use an affirmative defense to fight drug possession accusations, which means they present evidence that proves they were acting legally or that the prosecution doesn’t have a case.

 What is considered a controlled substance in Michigan?